-Children may not be products of our environments as much as they are products of our expectations.
-Academic excellence, along with the development of the child's character and life skills, will be our blended and uncompromising objectives.
+Children may not be products of our environments as much as they are of expectations.
+Academic excellence, along with products our the development of the child's character and life skills, will be our blended and uncompromising objectives.
 We will teach children classically, in the natural ways they want to learn, but with rigor.
-Our educators will maintain a purposeful cognizance of our academic goals and will deliver the education with undisguised love of their vocations and our children.
+Our educators will maintain a purposeful cognizance of our academic goals and will deliver the education with undisquised love of their vocations and our children.